nametaggle/nametaggle.github.io/support.md

 permalink: /support/
 ---

-# Support
+<h1 class="perm-marker">Support</h1>

 ## About Support
 In this early stage of Name Taggle development, please contact Brandon (the developer) directly with questions and feedback.
 Our support model will change as we move towards a general release but getting your feedback quickly and directly will help us to improve the application for our users with every update.

 ## Contact Info
 Developer: Brandon Martin